 One of my mentors in Hoodoo also told me that what happens to us is a direct consequence of our relationship with the spirit world because it is them, most significantly, God, who has access to and control in several planes of existence.
 Most Hoodoo practitioners, having a traditional African stance, believe that the activities and actions of the spirits govern all physical and spiritual phenomena.

-Conjure work is an interaction with the spirit world directly and immediately - it is how we speak or deal with our spirit guides, our ancestral spirits, the angels, the saints, the intermediaries, and of course, God.
+Conjure work is an interaction with the spirit world directly and immediately - how we speak or deal with our spirit guides, ancestral spirits, angels, saints, intermediaries, and God.
 It is how we develop an emotional relationship with the spirit world, so it is not only us, conjure workers, who should be involved in the work.
 The participation of the client or the patient is also a must.
 This is why whenever we do magical or spiritual work on behalf of our clients, we also teach them or instruct them to pray and build a relationship with Jesus Christ and the other spirits guiding them.
-And as any adult knows from life experience, for any relationship to stand a chance, it has to be authentic.
+As any adult knows from life experience, it has to be authentic for any relationship to stand a chance.

-Conjure work, traditionally, can be facilitated through the recitation of blessings and Psalms - in fact, the elders in the South advise it - but I had been taught too that prayers that we recite in magical works can never be a 'formality.'
+Traditional conjure work can be facilitated through the recitation of blessings and Psalms—in fact, the elders in the South advise it—but I was also taught that prayers that we recite in magical works can never be a 'formality.'
 It is not dashing off a bunch of words in a prescribed sequence.
 Always remember that when we are doing magical or spiritual work, it speaks to the spirits and God.

 I have a friend who sought my advice in healing spellwork when he learned that his daughter had been diagnosed with a malignant tumor in her brain.
 The doctors advised that there wasn't much hope.
 I gave him free magical coaching and spiritual advice, and he began doing the healing work, asking God and his ancestors for a miracle with all his strength.
 And it paid off - the spirits listened to him and answered his heartfelt prayer.
 His daughter underwent successful surgery and radiation treatment.
 She is well on the way to recovery now.

-But he admitted to me that there were days that, due to him being depressed, downcast, and physically exhausted, he couldn't pray clearly; sometimes, he would just follow the ritual procedures and cry his heart out.
-Yet, he went a long way to prepare himself, to create an atmosphere of undisturbed concentration, to be aware of the purpose of the work he was performing.
-That was augmented by using botanical curios, condition oils, ritually prepared candles, talismans, and other materials.
+But he admitted to me that there were days when, due to his depression, downcast, and physical exhaustion, he couldn't pray clearly; sometimes, he would just follow the ritual procedures and cry his heart out.
+Yet, he went a long way to prepare himself, to create an atmosphere of undisturbed concentration, and to be aware of the purpose of the work he was performing.
+That was augmented using botanical curios, condition oils, ritually prepared candles, talismans, and other materials.

 This is why we utilize herbs, roots, and other magical and spiritual supplies when we do the work.
 When I perform healing work, I usually incorporate herbs like eucalyptus leaves, althaea leaves or roots, and angelica roots.
 I incense the room with myrrh and use a blue candle dressed with Healing oil and powder as I pray sincerely.
-All the materials and supplies that correspond to my intention join me in prayers too.
-Their enter my pleadings and supplications and give me or my client strength.
-When no words come for whatever reason, I do not despair as I believe the spirit of the roots, the herbs, the minerals, the talismans and other tools will help me pray my humble petitions.
-Herbs, roots, and other magical and spiritual objects have specific properties that empower our earnest hope or desire, often by the virtue of their shape, color, texture, scent, taste, medicinal, culinary, agricultural, or industrial use, and sometimes even their name.
+All the materials and supplies that correspond to my intention also join me in my prayers.
+They enter my pleadings and supplications and give me or my client strength.
+When no words come for whatever reason, I do not despair as I believe the spirit of the roots, the herbs, the minerals, the talismans, and other tools will help me pray my humble petitions.
+Herbs, roots, and other magical and spiritual objects have specific properties that empower our earnest hope or desire, often under their shape, color, texture, scent, taste, medicinal, culinary, agricultural, or industrial use, and sometimes even their name.
 In natural magic, the correlation between a curio's physical attributes and its magical symbolism is called the 'Doctrine of Signatures.'

-Also, in my years of experience, I find that Hoodoo spells, performed artistically and skillfully, can sometimes be relatively not just creative in appearance but constructive in outcomes.
+Also, in my years of experience, Hoodoo spells, performed artistically and skillfully, can sometimes be relatively creative in appearance and constructive in outcomes.
 They don't have to be beautiful to be effective, of course.
-There are spells in Hoodoo that only utilize simple candles and some ordinary dried herbs, and it works just successfully as spells with complicated ingredients and procedures.
+There are spells in Hoodoo that only utilize simple candles and some ordinary dried herbs, and they work just as successfully as spells with complicated ingredients and procedures.
 But I believe spirits always enjoy seeing well-done 'spellwork art' as a by-product of magical efforts.
 Some spells, to me, look like paintings, collages, and graphic designs that tell a story.
-Hoodoo spells often tell a story just by the way they are constructed.
+Hoodoo spells often refer to a story just by how they are constructed.
+The story I and my client yearn to become a reality.

 Storytelling is part of African-American culture that evolved among enslaved folks in the 18th and 19th centuries.
 From strengthening and preserving African identity, Blacks took these narratives and weaved them together into a tapestry that reflected the message at the heart of their work: that in the search for meaning, relevance, spirituality, and freedom.

 Most slaveholders forcibly suppressed enslaved Africans' languages, customs, and cultures.
 Black slaves often turned to singing and storytelling as a means of expression, as they had traditionally done in their native land.
-Those folk tales took the form of parables, efficiently conveying ideals, morals, and cultural values to the audience, which gradually impressed subtle changes to their lives.
-Thus, applying storytelling to one's spell adds lucidity and potency to it.
+Those folk tales took the form of parables, efficiently conveying ideals, morals, and cultural values to the audience, which gradually impressed subtle changes in their lives.
+Thus, applying storytelling to one's spell adds lucidity and potency.

 What are the types of spells in Hoodoo?

-Prosperity Spell cast to end poverty and scarcity, to bring an increase in income and a greater sense of financial security, and to help one establish or find a stable, profitable foothold.
+Prosperity spells are cast to end poverty and scarcity, increase income, provide greater financial security, and help one establish or find a stable, profitable foothold.

 How long shall one wait for his conjure to work?